bluz71/bluz71.github.io/_posts/2018-06-20-digital-privacy-tips.md

 Security
 ========

-Before tackling digital privacy it is **extremely** important that one has a strong security regime in place.
+Before tackling digital privacy, it is **extremely** important that one has a strong security regime in place.
 Please read this [Sensible Computing Security Tips](https://bluz71.github.io/2017/11/12/sensible-computing-security-tips.html) post as a starting point to secure your digital devices.